SergeyBronevich/SergeyBronevich/README.md

 * **Polymorphic Multi-Level Generators:** Supports a non-linear, networked generator architecture where compilation levels are decoupled from execution order.
 The engine treats manual code and synthesized code interchangeably; it can ingestion-parse manual implementations back into the unified system tree, dynamically mutating the core semantic graph so that hand-written components are automatically assimilated into higher-level generative nodes based on topological dependencies.

+* **High Amplification Factor:** The architecture focuses on multi-level code amplification.
+A compact, high-level declarative system tree acts as the root, which the engine algorithmically expands across all tiers.
+By combining abstract node relations, it handles massive combinatorial generation (DTOs, API endpoints, transport layers, and tests), achieving massive amplification scale from minimal structural input.

 * **Structural AI Pipelines:** Engineered an extensible ingestion architecture to bridge arbitrary remote or local LLMs with the system graph.
 The platform natively supports everything from manual programmatic node connections to the automated synthesis of wrapper generators derived from parsing third-party SDK source trees; it channels structured parametric data and generated tree fragments directly into the core execution pipeline to ensure strict architectural compliance.

 **Tech Stack:** JavaScript, Node.js, Bun, tree-sitter.